andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 Version 5 of the full stack web app adds HTTP caching headers to the data fetching requests for the movies data and movie database config object.

-The movie database config is further not user-specific and also stored in-memory on the server.
+The movie database config is further not user-specific and stored in memory on the server.

 Mostly, caching may improve performance for repeat visits.
 However, in-memory caching and caching via CDN can also improve the performance of the first visit.

 ![Screenshot of the visual comparison on WebPageTest showing how using caching reduces the Largest Contentful Paint by another ca. 0.1 seconds](https://res.cloudinary.com/andre-landgraf/image/upload/f_auto,q_auto/v1682300794/andrelandgraf.dev/screenshot-web-page-test-client-only-spa-vs-full-stack-apps-with-and-without-caching.png)

 In this example, the performance improvements are rather small \[[1](https://www.webpagetest.org/video/compare.php?tests=230424_AiDcZ8_QK%2C230424_BiDcRF_QQ%2C230424_AiDcZT_QM&thumbSize=150&ival=500&end=visual)\].
-In a real-world application, the performance improvements can be more significant.
+In a real-world application, the performance improvements may be more significant.

 ## Summary